Once Upon a Mattress: 1972

 The second television adaptation was broadcast on December 12, 1972, on CBS.
-This production, videotaped in color, included original Broadway cast members Burnett, Gilford and White, and also featured Bernadette Peters as Lady Larken, Ken Berry as Prince Dauntless, Ron Husmann as Harry, and Wally Cox as The Jester.
+This production, videotaped in color, included original Broadway cast members Burnett, Gilford and White, and also featured Bernadette Peters as Lady Larken, Ken Berry as Prince Dauntless, Ron Husmann as Sir Harry, Wally Cox as The Jester, and Lyle Waggoner as Sir Studley.
 It was directed by Ron Field and Dave Powers.
 Again, several songs were eliminated and characters were combined or altered.
-Since the parts of the Minstrel and the Wizard were cut from this adaptation, a new prolog was written with Burnett singing "Many Moons Ago" as a bedtime story.
+Since the parts of the Minstrel and the Wizard were cut from this adaptation, a new prologue was written with Burnett singing "Many Moons Ago" as a bedtime story.
 In 2016, the special was included as a bonus feature on the DVD Carol + 2: The Original Queens of Comedy.

 2005

 The third television version, which aired on December 18, 2005, on ABC in the United States as part of The Wonderful World of Disney and was released on DVD two days later, starred Carol Burnett as Queen Aggravain, Denis O'Hare as Prince Dauntless, Tom Smothers as King Sextimus, Tracey Ullman as Princess Winnifred, Zooey Deschanel as Lady Larken, and Matthew Morrison as Sir Harry.
 It was directed by Kathleen Marshall and executive produced by Burnett and Martin Tudor.
-The beginning portion, cut from the DVD release, features a girl, who meets Cinderella, telling her mother the story of that story.
-The Minstrel was cut from this version, negating and also cutting most of the songs featuring the Minstrel except "Normandy," which was changed to describe Larken's and Sir Harry's honeymoon.
-Additional plot changes include the King hiding to overhear the Queen and Wizard plotting the test, then collaborating with the Jester, Larken, and Harry.
+A prologue, cut from the DVD release, features a girl looking for Winifred, her favorite princess, at Disneyland, and meets a woman (Burnett) who tells her "the real story."
+The Minstrel was cut from this version, except "Normandy," which was changed to a love duet between Larken and Sir Harry.
+A new song, "That Baby of Mine", was written for Burnett.